ankitalodha05/terraformer-azure-guide/Phase-2/1) scoutsuite-azure-security-posture-validation.md

 1. Export Azure infrastructure using **Terraformer**
 2. Validate the exported infrastructure using **Scout Suite**
 3. Identify where **AI-based cleanup and remediation** fits next

-The goal is to provide a **clear, repeatable, beginner-friendly guide** that can be followed by any team member without impacting existing infrastructure.

 ---